 Frequently Asked Questions

-Early Check is a research study to check babies soon after birth for rare but serious health conditions.
-The Early Check screening tests are free, and no appointments are needed.
+Early Check is a research study that tests babies soon after birth for serious health conditions.
+Early Check screening tests are free, and no appointments are needed.
 It’s up to parents to decide whether or not to sign up their babies.
-Early Check is for babies born in North Carolina and babies currently living in North Carolina or South Carolina.
-The babies must have received regular North Carolina newborn screening.

 Early Check

-Regular newborn screening
+Standard newborn screening

 Parents must give permission for their babies to be screened